emilypmendez/MemoryKeeper/README.md

-# MemoryKeeper
-Simple application for remembering to do things on time.

 # Non-Profit App: The Memory Keeper!
 Simple application for remembering to do things on time, aimed to help disabled individuals.